July 16th, 2016.

 The ever-present camera he used to carry, elegant and specially adapted to his patient photographic skills, has transmuted into a small and simple point-and-shoot one I cannot be without.

-It is curious–one of my father’s favorite and most loaded words–that as traditional time moves forward (“Wait, how did I get to be forty?”
-I asked Jim.
-“The inexorable march of time?” he offered) my mind carries me almost ceaselessly back . . . to my older brother clicking his heels at our wedding, to my husband plucking a plump leech from our youngest child’s toe at a first visit to his favorite lake, to the glimpse of a summer stand on the side of the road that looks just like the place we picked strawberries with visiting friends from California when our children were babies.
+It is curious–one of my father’s favorite and most loaded words–that as traditional time moves forward, my mind carries me almost ceaselessly back . . . to my older brother clicking his heels at our wedding, to my husband plucking a plump leech from our youngest child’s toe at a first visit to his favorite lake, to the glimpse of a summer stand on the side of the road that looks just like the place we picked strawberries with visiting friends from California when our children were babies.

 Now I have gathered in my arms, as if holding a child, black boxes holding my husband’s and my father’s ashes.
 I had told my mother what the box would look like and what its weight would be.